 Sam Goldsmith

-Sam Goldsmith is the Founder and Principal at Goldsmith Solutions.
+Sam Goldsmith is the Founder, Principal, & Chief Technology Officer at Goldsmith Solutions.
 Raised in rural West Texas, Goldsmith credits much of his success to growing up in his parent’s small business; and to numerous teachers along the way who fostered his love for business, public speaking, and politics.
 Goldsmith went on to attend DeVry University in Irving, Texas and studied Information Systems / Telecommunications Management.

 Through his work, Goldsmith equips county governments and historic courthouses with technology solutions that enable them to make better, smarter decisions and more efficiently deliver services to the citizens they serve.

-Goldsmith is the proud uncle to three nieces (Avery, Reese, Clara) and two nephews (Elliott & Brazos).
-Goldsmith enjoys spending time with his nieces and nephews playing LEGO's, baseball, business (along with a working PBX phone system just for the kids), and most recently teaching his nephew Lacrosse.
+Goldsmith is the proud uncle to three nieces (Avery, Reese, Clara) and three nephews (Elliott, Brazos, Griffin).
+Goldsmith enjoys spending time with his nieces and nephews playing LEGO's, baseball, business, and most recently teaching his nephew Lacrosse.

 LINKS